 The code and the resulting output for this activity have been loaded in a Jupyter Notebook that can found here: http://bit.ly/2UWPgYo.

 Use scikit-learn's train_test_split to make a new set of training and testing data.
-This time, instead of EDUCATION, use LIMIT_BAL: the account's credit limit.
+This time, instead of EDUCATION, use LIMIT_BAL: the account's credit limit, as the feature.

 Train a logistic regression model using the training data from your split.